HUTIA TE RITO O TE HARAKEKE,

-A joint project between the Indigenous Health Subcommittee and the New Zealand Faculty, the hui involved a formal pōwhiri, a range of speakers and robust and spirited workshop sessions.
+A joint project between the Indigenous Health Committee and the New Zealand Faculty, the hui involved a formal pōwhiri, a range of speakers and robust and spirited workshop sessions.

-The insights and input collated from the hui will inform the development of the College’s long term strategy.
-The next phase of the project will involve further consultation and engagement, and the ACEM Board has committed to the formation of a Steering Group to oversee this work.
+The insights and input collated from the hui have informed the development of the College’s long term strategy.
+The ACEM Board has committed to the formation of a Steering Group to oversee this work.

 Summary of the hui.

 Rōpū Whakahaere/Steering Group

 ACEM has established a rōpū whakahaere/steering group to provide leadership for the College to develop a Māori Equity Strategy for implementation by the College and its members.

 ACEM is honoured to have been gifted the name Manaaki Mana for this strategy by Dame Naida Glavish, Chief Advisor, Tikanga Māori, Auckland District Health Board & Waitemata District Health Board.
 We thank Dame Naida for this generous gift.